 Radiation treatment for colorectal cancer

 Radiation treatment is the use of high-energy rays (such as x-rays) to kill cancer cells or shrink tumors.
-The radiation may come from outside the body (external radiation) or from radioactive materials put right in the tumor (brachytherapy or internal or implant radiation).

 Types of radiation treatment